Smoked Salmon Dip

 I started making in my 20s, and here we are, 20 years later, and it’s still one of my signature dips and always gets rave reviews.

-🍽️ Elegant and easy: This dip feels elevated without the extra work (shhhh!).
+🧀 Elegant & easy: This dip feels elevated and special without any extra work — your secret is safe with me.

 ⭐️⭐️⭐️⭐️⭐️ Review